adamhaluska3/API_Challenge/DevelopmentJournal.md

 ## Development phase
 - For the sake of time-efficiency, the API project will is done in default Django Rest Framework (**DRF**) project template.
+- **Country -> CountryCreated relation**: 'on_delete' set ot CASCADE - no need to perserve 'CountryCreated' when 'Country' gets deleted.
+- **Utility models** - Links, Pagination and CollectionResult models are created ad-hoc for each API request, so there's no need to store them in DB.